 - State-of-the-art treatment facilities and diagnostic instruments

-- Expertise of doctors in their super specialty fields
+- The expertise of doctors in their super-specialty fields

 - Trained and compatible staff for international patient care